Have police confiscated your mobile phone, money, computer or other property during an investigation?

 The Office of the Sheriff of NSW holds regular auctions around the state, although commercial auctioneers organise upcoming auctions of seized property.

 The price of items at these auctions can range from $5 right into the hundreds of thousands of dollars.

 All kinds of items are seized under proceeds of crime laws, including diamond rings, Rolex watches, cars, motorbikes, furniture, household goods and even bitcoins!

 Late last year, police confiscated more than 24,500 bitcoins from a Melbourne man convicted of drug supply, which was the first time that Victorian authorities had seized electronic currency.

-If you are finding it difficult to get your money or goods back, contacting an experienced criminal lawyer may be a good first step.
+If you are finding it difficult to get your money or goods back, contacting a lawyer who is experienced in the area may be a good first step.